Radio Bay of Plenty: 1987-2001

 One Double X became a major source of information for Bay of Plenty residents during the 1987 Edgecumbe earthquake.
 Local newsreader Chris Bullen provided an initial report on 2 March that "a series of what the D.S.I.R. describes as major earthquakes have hit the Eastern Bay of Plenty this afternoon".
 The station was taken off-air for 30 to 40 minutes due to a landline disconnection, but a radio link allowed the station to get back on air.
-Announcer Cliff Stockwell and newsreader Chris Bullen hosted around-the-clock coverage, while outdoor broadcast equipment allowed staff to provide live updates from the Civil Defence bases in Whakatane, Kawerau and Edgecumbe.
-A similar approach was taken to reporting a mini tornado in Whakatane later that year.
+Announcer Cliff Stockwell and newsreader Chris Bullen hosted around-the-clock coverage, while outdoor broadcast equipment allowed staff to provide live updates from the Civil Defence bases in Whakatāne, Kawerau and Edgecumbe.
+A similar approach was taken to reporting a mini tornado in Whakatāne later that year.

-In Summer 1987/1988 1XX ran another summer FM station from Ohope – 93 Splash FM.
+In Summer 1987/1988 1XX ran another summer FM station from Ōhope – 93 Splash FM.
 Splash FM began broadcasting in December 1987 and ran to May 1988.
 The Splash FM programme was simulcast on 1XX between 7pm and 6am the next morning while Splash FM was on the air.
 During this time the Rock N Roll 500 was played.
-In Summer 1991-1992 99.3 Moro FM was also run from Ohope by 1XX, under sponsorship from Moro chocolate bar manufacturer Cadbury.
+In Summer 1991-1992 99.3 Moro FM was also run from Ōhope by 1XX, under sponsorship from Moro chocolate bar manufacturer Cadbury.
 The 1XX programme was played on Cadbury Moro FM between 11pm and 6am the next morning.

 The complete transition to FM broadcasting was made on 12 December 1988.
 Announcer Terry Casserly had to ad-lib during the opening broadcast, when a live cross to company chairman Ross Neiderer was lost to dead air.
 The 90.5 FM from Mount Putauaki was the most powerful FM signal in the Bay of Plenty and was used as the station's main frequency, with a simulcast on the station's previous AM frequency.
-Another frequency on 93.0 FM was used to relay 1XX in Ohope from Waitangi Day 4 February 1989.
+Another frequency on 93.0 FM was used to relay 1XX in Ōhope from Waitangi Day 4 February 1989.